-Fantasy Outlook: With better offensive play by the Steelers, Warren should see his touches increase by 20 to 30%.
+Fantasy Outlook: He's a must draft!
+With better offensive play by the Steelers, Warren should see his touches increase by 20 to 30%.
 In mid-May, he ranks 59th at running back, below his finish in fantasy points (93.30) in PPR leagues.
 The wide gap between him and Harris helps drafters willing to handcuff Pittsburgh's top two running backs.

 WR Diontae Johnson - Solid/Safe Pick

 In 2021, Johnson developed into a high-volume receiver, leading to him ranking tied for second in wide receiver targets (169) and fifth in catches (107).
 However, his lower yards per catch (10.9) led to a lower finish in receiving yards (1,161).
 Johnson had 15 drops in 2020, hurting his catch rate (61.1).
 Last year he improved his catch rate to 63.3, helped by only seven drops.
 Johnson had a floor of seven catches in nine starts, but he gained over 100 yards in only three games (9/105, 7/101/1, and 8/105/2).
 Pittsburgh gave him double-digit targets in 13 matchups.

 Other than touchdowns (0), Johnson posted almost the same season in 2020 (88/923/7) as last season (86/882) with a similar opportunity in targets (144 and 147).
 However, his catch rate (58.5) regressed in 2022 while lowering his drops to six.
 He gained six yards or fewer in 12 of his 17 starts, with his best production coming in Week 15 (10/98).
 The Steelers gave him a career-high seven rushes, but they ended with only 25 yards of offense.